-- Evaluation and scoring of the firm's proposal; - Critique of the proposal based on the evaluation; - Review of proposer's final score in comparison with other final scores without identifying the other firms.
+- Evaluation and scoring of the firm's proposal; - Critique of the proposal based on the evaluation;

 Comparisons between proposals or evaluations of the other proposals will not be allowed.
 Debriefing conferences may be conducted in person or on the telephone and will be scheduled for a maximum of one hour.